 YouTube, founded in 2005 and purchased by Google in 2006, has over 1 Billion users.
 It's primarily for uploading and sharing videos, along with creating a brand community.
 If used properly, you can leverage this social network for some incredible publicity and product marketing.
 Although now there are so many videos and channels competing for views that it is sometimes more challenging to get your videos noticed and your channel's subscriptions higher.
 Rivals Facebook and Twitter have also made it more difficult to share YouTube videos on their platforms because they want to give the advantage to their native videos and live recording programs.

-Google+, founded in 2011, has hundreds of millions of registered users but very little usage rate.
+Google+ aka Google Plus aka G+, founded in 2011, has hundreds of millions of active users (or about 2 billion total accounts according to Google) but very little usage rate.
 The reason why so many users were registered is because it was basically a requirement with other Google services and billions of people use Google Search, YouTube, Gmail, Google Maps, and dozens of other popular programs.
 Although it is mostly considered a failure compared to other social networks, you can still get some website traffic from it and a possible increase in the search engine rank of your websites (your website may be found in more organically in search engines like Google).
 It is still worth creating personal and business profiles (and/or Google Maps listings) and updating, but not worth spending more than a few minutes on every month.

 Tumblr, founded in 2007 and bought by Yahoo in 2013, is a micro-blogging and social media site for sharing multimedia and short-form content.
 In my opinion it's more useful these days if you don't already have a website and/or blog.